 We're proud of our service and want you to be pleased.
-If for some reason you are not happy with the service you receive, here are three steps to follow for further help.
+If for some reason you are not happy with the service you receive, follow these steps for further help.

 FIRST, contact the people who serviced your appliance.
 Explain why you are not pleased.
 In most cases, this will solve the problem.